thatfuckingbird/hydownloader/docs/Tutorial.md

 you have to acquire an OAuth token using your browser (possible copying the token out of the dev tools) and then adding this token to the gallery-dl configuration.
 To make this process easier, `hydownloader-tools` has commands to acquire OAuth tokens for some of these sites (like pixiv).
 See the `--help` of `hydownloader-tools` for what's available.
 Upon running the command, your browser should open the right login page and instructions will be displayed on what to do.
-Note that usually this OAuth tokens expire in a few seconds, so you have to be fast with copying the token from your browser into the command line.
+Note that usually these OAuth tokens expire in a few seconds, so you have to be fast with copying the token from your browser into the command line.

 `hydownloader-tools` also contains a test command with many sites supported, which you can run any time and will tell you whether hydownloader